 But there’s one other milestone, nearly invisible but absolutely essential, that we wanted to mark before the summer was fully behind us: the completion of the massive Alderman inventory project.

 For the last ten months, individuals contracted through Backstage Library Works have been combing the Alderman stacks, manually surveying every single record under this building’s very old roof.
-A whopping 1.6 (nearly 1.7) million items were counted, cleaned, and verified within the Virgo cataloging system.
+Nearly 1.7 million items (1,675,346, to be exact) were counted, cleaned, and verified within the Virgo cataloging system.
 Along the way, 47,642 issues have been fixed in metadata records, including call number fixes, erroneous locations, problematic bar codes, and errors in title or author records.

 On the surface, this process may seem rote, boring, uneventful.
 But the key is in what this will mean for the future of Alderman Library: With improved records, discoverability skyrockets.
 With clean, preserved books, usability increases.
 With carefully monitored (and now repaired) metadata records, confidence in our very Library system increases, leading to better use and better service, touching myriad points within the Library experience.